lupyuen/lupyuen.github.io/src/iot.md

 lorawan_test
 ```

-Our Zig App starts and transmits a LoRaWAN Request to __join the LoRaWAN Network__...
+Our Zig App starts and transmits a LoRaWAN Request to __join the LoRaWAN Network__ (by controlling the LoRa Transceiver over SPI)...

 ```text
 Application name   : Zig LoRaWAN Test